Haxe18/TVHeadend-M3U-Sync/README.md

 ```json
 {"timestamp": "2024-01-15T10:30:15.123456", "level": "INFO", "logger": "tvheadend_m3u_sync", "message": "Starting sync", "module": "tvheadend_m3u_sync", "function": "sync_mode", "line": 123}
 ```

+### Inline Diff Highlighting (v1.1)

+For mux updates the tool prints a colorized inline diff to the console:
+- URL: character-level
+- Name: word-level

+Colors use ANSI escape sequences (works in PowerShell 7 / Windows Terminal).
+If you write logs to a file, the ANSI codes will be included; to avoid that, use the `--no-color` flag or disable colored output for file logging.

 ### Log Levels
 - **INFO**: Important operations and results